markahenrich/Andromeda/README.md

 # Andromeda
-An iOS app for NASA's open API's starting with Astronomy Picture of The Day.
+An iOS app for consuming NASA's open API's starting with Astronomy Picture of The Day.

 ### Technologies
-Swift,UiKit
+Swift, UiKit